alksndrstjc/http-load-tester/README.md

 # HTTP Load Tester CLI

-### Idea for the project came from John Cricketts' Coding challenges.
+### Idea for the project came from John Crickett's Coding challenges.
 https://codingchallenges.fyi/

 This command-line interface (CLI) tool is designed to test the load of specified HTTP endpoints.